So, why should you care about Image SEO in the first place?

-How does the Google Image Algorithm Update 2018 Work?
+How does the Google Image Algorithm Works in 2023?

 Google Image Algorithm works either by scouring for related images that are based on the search query the user enters or by analyzing the image you upload through Google’s reverse image search, AKA, the “Search By Image” option.

 Step 1: Google will crawl the images and web pages simultaneously

 Google-bot, or the Google spiders, visit websites and retrieve data that is made available by the website.
 During this process, Google reads the data from images.

 Step 2: Google creates an index for image search

 Google’s search index is a collection of data from billions of web pages.
 The data about the images – importantly the Alt text- is stored in Google’s Database.

 Step 3: The Image Search Algorithm Comes into action

 Google analyses the search query of the users or the image uploaded through “Search by Image”.
 Based on several algorithm factors, the search engine ranks images for the specific query.